BryanBH/Rest_Roulette/README.md

 Sign up and save your favorites.

 # Required
-Node JS is required to be downloaded and installed in your device in order to run application.
+Node JS is required to be downloaded and installed in your device in order to run the application.

 # Instructions
 * Clone this repository.